phish108/Ansible-Docker/README.md

 docker run -it --rm \
            -v ~/.ssh:/sshkeys \
            -v ${my_inventory}:/ansible \
-           ghcr.io/phish108/ansible-docker:8.5.0-4
+           ghcr.io/phish108/ansible-docker:9.1.0-3
 ```

 When both files exists, then the container always uses `/ansible/main.yaml`.

-***IMPORTANT*** When autorunning, then it is not possible to pass extra parameters.
+***IMPORTANT*** When autorunning not all ansible parameters are supported.

 #### Avoid become password interaction